gitobsidiantutorial/obsidian-tabs/README.md

 ### Issues:
-- When a session is ended with a side-by-side pane as the active pane, rather than a tab, the next session will have the tab view collapsed.
-Click on a tab to resolve this.

 - When the last pane is focused on, **no** tabs are underlined.
 The tab that will be focused on by pressing ctrl+tab is the left-most one.
 This does not apply when side-by-side view is used.

 - A tab cannot be horizontally split.